DermaWand Review: Can Radio Waves Reduce Wrinkles?

 The researchers concluded that while there were some potential biological mechanisms by which radiofrequency could reduce wrinkles, there weren’t clear specifications on what power level was effective, as this varied greatly between studies.
 The researchers also noted that many of the trials were poorly designed.

-A more recent meta-study, published in 2020, concluded similarly.
-The study authors reviewed 25 clinical trials on radiofrequency for the treatment of skin aging, and noted that “there was no consistency in the protocols used and in the description of procedures.”
+A 2020 meta-study concluded similarly.
+The study authors reviewed 25 clinical trials on radiofrequency and skin aging, and concluded that “there was no consistency in the protocols used and in the description of procedures.”

 The researchers from the this second study also noted that hyperpigmentation (skin discoloration) was a side effect experienced by some patients.